 What changes do you need to make going forward?

 You can do whatever you put your mind to.
 Believe in yourself, lace up those trainers and get starting!

 How are you feeling today and did you get a good night’s sleep?

-Sleep problems could cause health issues such as high blood pressure, obesity, diabetes, depression, heart disease and reduced immune system function (sleepfoundation).This is not surprising as you do reach for unhealthy options when it comes to food ( I do and I’m also too tired to exercise if I haven’t had a good night’s sleep).
-But, I make sure I get those 8 hrs sleep each night, so I’m more motivated/focused to eat a well balanced diet, to exercise properly and to be more productive the next day.
+Research has shown how sleep problems could cause health issues such as high blood pressure, obesity, diabetes, depression, heart disease and reduced immune system function.This is not surprising as you do reach for unhealthy options when it comes to food ( I do and I’m also too tired to exercise if I haven’t had a good night’s sleep).
+I make sure I get those 8 hrs sleep each night, so I’m more motivated/focused to eat a well balanced diet, to exercise properly and to be more productive the following day.

 Research has shown: